stubma/cocos2dx-classical/README.md

 	* rename CCDirector/CCEGLView end method to terminate, to avoid name conflict with lua keyword
 	* add set/getScriptUserData for CCNode so that we can associate a lua table to CCNode
 	* string package adds split, tonumber, toint, tobool, empty methods
-	* table package adds join, print methods
+	* table package adds join, print, has, hasnumber, hasstring methods
 	* xcode_lua_support tool, can add lua syntax highlight for Xcode

 How to use CCImagePicker